nshrest/gobosh/README.md

 ## Tests

-Tests  are all local currently; and do not test against a running bosh or bosh-lite.
+Tests  are all local currently; and do not test against a running bosh.